ruby-processing/JRubyArt-examples/README.md

 Includes autorun Rakefiles:-

 1. in a console cd `k9_samples` directory
-2. and `rake` to run all autorun examples
+2. and `rake` to run all the autorun examples (not all the examples)
 3. or eg `rake hype` to just run the hype library examples (depends on an installed hype library).

 ### Partial Catalogue (for the lazy)